Petoi Doc Center

 Open the PetoiDesktopApp

-After the USB uploader is properly connected, open the PetoiDesktopApp (for Windows: UI.exe / for Mac: Petoi Desktop App), and select your model and language.
+After properly connecting the USB uploader, open the PetoiDesktopApp (for Windows: UI.exe / for Mac: Petoi Desktop App), and select your Model and Language.

 The 1.0 software won't work properly with the Joint Calibrator, the Skill Composer, and other APIs.
 Only use it when you want to use CodeCraft (a graphical coding interface by our partner, TinkerGen).